OmerCeng/CyberNest_EDU-Security-Tool/README.md

 - ✅ Enhanced main menu with new security tools
 - ✅ Improved error handling across all modules

-"CyberNest Security-Tool is being developed for cybersecurity professionals.
-This version is the first phase and is a limited version for educational purposes."
+"CyberNest Security-Tool is being developed for professional cybersecurity experts and penetration testers.
+This version provides enterprise-grade security testing capabilities for authorized security assessments."

 ### ⚠️ Important Notes